What To Do In Fairbanks, Alaska (13 Top Things)

 9. North Pole

 If you love Christmas, then this town is for you.
-Minutes from downtown Fairbanks, you can visit Santa’s workshop that stays open year-round.
+Minutes from downtown Fairbanks, you can visit Santa’s workshop which stays open year-round.

 Santa’s House offers beautiful handcrafted Christmas goods and a jolly staff to keep you in the spirit all year long.